-Yes, many options on this list are reliant on another manufacturer actually communicating with you.
-But one way you can help yourself out is buying what you can, while you can.
+Yes, many options on this list are reliant on another manufacturer communicating with you.
+But one way you can help yourself out is by buying what you can while you can.

-That’s where the last-time buy (also called lifetime buy) comes in.
-If a component is crucial to your design, definitely make a final bulk purchase it goes to the graveyard.
+That’s where the last-time buy (also called lifetime-buy) comes in.
+If a component is crucial to your design, definitely make a final bulk purchase, before it goes to the graveyard.

 Once a component maker sends an end-of-life notice, estimate how many of that part your products will need for their lifetime and buy as many as you can.
 You’ll pat yourself on the back later.